TRU-PBADS/ADSC_4910_students/_sources/syllabus.md

 # ADSC 4910 - Applied Data Science Integrated Practice 3
-This course will provide the opportunity for students to apply and practice their data science skills by developing an end-to-end data science project.
-The course follows a project format, which consists of multiple milestones to help guide students in creating their data science pipeline.
+This course will provide the opportunity for students to apply and practice their data science skills by working on practical exercises.
+The course consists of weekly worksheets that help reinforce students' understanding and technical know-hows.
 We will focus on the application of machine learning, data mining, and multivariate statistics for data science.

 ## Learning objectives